seiKiMo-Inc/Laudiolin/README.md

 # Laudiolin

-A very simple music player written in TypeScript using Electron and React.\
+A very simple music player written in TypeScript using Tauri and React.\
 *pronounced eL-auDiO-liN*

 ## Running